Pong420/valtio-class/README.md

 this.arr = [];
 ```

-The function will subscribe to the change of the object.

-If the object is redefined, the callback of subscribeKey will resubscribe the object again
+With this function, if the object is redefined, the callback of `subscribeKey` will resubscribe the object again.

-## assign
+### assign

 ```ts
 state.assign(newProps);